 - Now that you know The Heart Truth about the dangers of heart disease, it's time to take action to protect your heart.
 Martin Luther King said: "The belief that God will do everything for man is as untenable as the belief that man can do everything for himself.
 It, too, is based on a lack of faith.
 We must learn that to expect God to do everything while we do nothing is not faith but superstition."

 - God has given us the job of keeping ourselves healthy.
 For women the caretakers in our lives-this means taking time to care for themselves.
 We all have the power to prevent or control heart disease, and we can do this by taking simple steps.
 Here's how:

 - Don't smoke, and if you do, quit.
 Women who smoke are two to six times more likely to suffer a heart attack than non-smoking women.
 Smoking also boosts the risk of stroke and cancer.

 - Aim for a healthy weight.
 It's important for a long, vigorous life.
 Overweight and obesity cause many preventable deaths.

 - Get moving.
 Make a commitment to be more physically active.
-Aim for 30 minutes of moderate-intensity activity on most, preferably all, days of the week.
+Aim for 150 minutes of moderate-intensity activity each week.